-Thanks to the Lipfert family, this vast network of privately owned and managed trails allows access for public access and enjoyment.
+Thanks to the Lipfert family, this 15+ mile network of privately owned and managed trails allows access for public access and enjoyment on more than 1,000 acres of forest.
 Portions of the trail network are subject to conservation easements through support of the Upper Valley Land Trust and Cornish Conservation Commission.
 The trails are located on land that formerly constituted the King Elm, Balloch, Haubrich and Dahms Farms.
 The 1940s King Elm Farm Sugar House has been restored (though the sugaring arch was removed many years ago) and is open to visitors.
 Remains of the Balloch Farm Sugar House and a chimney associated with a Haubrich Farm cottage can also be seen from the trails.

-These trails link to the neighboring Cornish Town Forest Network managed by the Cornish Town Forest Committee with the help of local trail enthusiasts.
+These trails link to the neighboring Cornish Town Forest Network, which is managed by the Cornish Town Forest Committee with the help of local trail enthusiasts.

 Note: The property is open to hunting.
 Please wear blaze orange during hunting seasons.
 The fields along Route 12A are used for grazing.
 In season, be sure to leave gates as you found them with chains secured.

 Other names used to describe this property locally are Balloch Crossing and King Elm Farm.

 The best access is located across from 1134 NH Route 12A, about one mile north of the Cornish railroad track crossing and about a ½ mile south of the Chase House.
 Look for a trail map kiosk visible from Route 12A – parking is available there.
 This location provides access to the Cross Country Cavort trail as well as the gravel logging road.
 The logging road leads to the sugar house and to several trails that eventually connect to the Cornish Town Forest.